Guido-DiPilla/Generic-Scraper/README.md

 ## Troubleshooting

-- **Import errors in VS Code:** Ensure you run from the Modern_Refactored folder, and use local imports (already set up).
+- **Import errors in VS Code:** Ensure you run from the project root folder, and use relative imports.
 - **Proxy errors:** Double-check your proxy credentials and network access.
 Use the built-in proxy test (runs at startup).
 - **Email errors:** Make sure EMAIL_USER and EMAIL_PASS are set in your .env if using notifications.
-- **Async test failures:** If pytest-asyncio is not installed, run `pip install pytest-asyncio`.
+- **Async test failures:**
+  - Tests require `pytest-asyncio`.
+Install with `pip install pytest-asyncio` in your virtual environment.
+  - If you're using system Python in an externally managed environment, create a virtual environment first.
+  - Without pytest-asyncio, async tests will be skipped with warnings.
 - **File dialog not appearing:** If tkinter is not available, the script will fall back to CLI input.
 - **Typer errors:** The application requires Typer 0.19.2 or higher.
 If you encounter errors like "Secondary flag is not valid for non-boolean flag", upgrade Typer with `pip install -U typer`.